-As Obama Bows Out, 5 Marketing Lessons From His Presidential Campaign
+5 Marketing Lessons From Obama’s Presidential Campaign

 This man, though popularly known for his oratory power and brilliance could also be called a marketing professional.
-In fact, In 2008, Obama was named Marketer of the Year at the Association of National Advertisers’ annual conference, where he beat out a few brands like – Nike, Apple, and even the much-loved Zappos.
+In fact, in 2008, Obama was named Marketer of the Year at the Association of National Advertisers’ annual conference, where he beat out a few brands like – Nike, Apple, and even the much-loved Zappos.
 For this reason, it is important to take some marketing lessons from his 2008 campaign as the journey comes to an end.
 Your question might be, ‘how did Obama move from being relatively unknown to being America’s first black president?’
 He understood Great marketing!

-The “Obama for America” presidential campaign combined a charismatic politician, with a powerful message of ‘hope’ and ‘Change we believe in.’
+The “Obama for America” presidential campaign combined a charismatic politician, with a powerful message of ‘hope’ and ‘change we believe in.’
 His message was clear, compelling and focused.
 From the beginning the word “change” was everywhere in his campaign, so much that the entire world knew what he stood for.

 Social Media Marketing

 While other campaigns seemed to be fighting using the playbooks of past campaigns.
 Hillary Clinton was relying on what worked to elect Bill Clinton.
 John McCain was relying on what worked to elect George W. Bush.
 Obama realized that to become president, he had to deliver information to people online as a primary tool, not an afterthought.
 With the aid of his team, he took advantage of social media.
-With about 1,800 videos posted to YouTube and the creation of on of Facebook’s most popular page.
+With about 1,800 videos posted to YouTube and the creation of Facebook’s most popular page.
 He was about to organize about 35,000 groups.

 Putting Your Fans First

-Putting your fans or customers first is an essential brand-building process because it helps greatly to build trust.
+Putting your fans or customers first is an essential brand-building process because it greatly helps to build trust.
 Obama created many ways to make an inclusive campaign and alerted fans about developments first.
 In fact, it was first on Twitter that Joe Biden was made known to be his running mate.
-That’s an amazing brand engagement businesses can learn from.
+That’s an amazing brand engagement strategy businesses can learn from.

-The climate your business establishes makes a big difference, the truth is negativity doesn’t sell.
+The climate your business establishes makes a big difference; the truth is, negativity doesn’t sell.
 You must be positive at all times not just realistic.
 Obama’s theme of hope and the idea that life can be better with change was uplifting to many people.
-It was his brand’s emotional component.
-It worked, but the other campaigns of fear didn’t.
+It was his brand’s emotional component and it worked, but the other campaigns of fear didn’t.
 As Harvard Business School Professor John Quelch put it in The Marketing of a President, Barack Obama’s run for the White House was a model of marketing excellence.
 As he bows out, politics and marketing will remember him for good.
 What do you think?